 Vera is a golfer.
 We both take a lot of strokes.
 In my case it’s because I lose a lot of balls.
 Vera often hits several balls on one hole, (Bill) Clinton-like.
 Kind of a one-woman scramble format.
 Not sure how to score that.
 We don’t really talk about business on the course.
 I sell pharmaceuticals, OTC and consumer products and industrial chemicals; she sells clothing.
 We might as well be trying to communicate in Martian.

 I think golf’s greatest challenges are lack of time, lack of money, a growing preference for virtual experiences over real ones (especially among the young) and the continuing fragmentation of everything.
+Despite this, you can get branded golf umbrellas from branded-brolly.co.uk for not too much and still be a proper golfer!
 In thermodynamics we call this entropy — a tendency towards randomness — and golf is not alone in having this problem.
 I have several friends, deep into middle age, who have just discovered golf and are as hooked as the rest of us.
 They now have the time, the funds and the focus, and I suspect they are a better investment than trying to attract younger cohorts which don’t.
 Sorry for the bad pun, but once a course is built, the course is pretty much set.
 One can only do so much; the public will decide.
+Sure, you can do things like golf course netting installation to help improve the course and attract more customers but it’s one of the few things you can do.
 However, few golfers know their own games.
 If they did, most would move up to the “proper” tees and enjoy the sport far more.
 This is especially true for Pound Ridge, which has a reputation for appealing to skilled players.
 Fortunately, as golfers mature in the sport, they start to appreciate the best courses, which I like to think favors us.
 Educating the public about the quality and playability of Pound Ridge is our crusade.